arangodb/docs/3.5/aql/operations-upsert.md

 To make sure data are durable when an update query returns, there is the *waitForSync* query option.

-In order to not accidentially update documents that have been written and updated since you last fetched them you can use the option *ignoreRevs* to either let ArangoDB compare the `_rev` value and only succeed if they still match, or let ArangoDB ignore them (default):
+In order to not accidentally update documents that have been written and updated since you last fetched them you can use the option *ignoreRevs* to either let ArangoDB compare the `_rev` value and only succeed if they still match, or let ArangoDB ignore them (default):